 I don't approach scoliosis as something to straighten.
 The curve is structural.
 But the muscular pain, the stiffness, the fatigue from constant compensation—those are things I can address directly.
 My focus is on releasing the muscles that are locked short, supporting the ones that are overstretched, and restoring as much balance as your body's structure allows.

-Using neuromuscular therapy and myofascial release, I work along the full chain of compensation—not just where it hurts, but where the tension originates.
-For most scoliosis clients, that means detailed work along the paraspinals, the QL, the intercostals between the ribs, and often into the hips and shoulders where the asymmetry plays out.
+Using neuromuscular therapy (skilled muscle release) and myofascial release (sustained pressure on connective tissue), I work along the full chain of compensation—not just where it hurts, but where the tension originates (Negrini et al., 2018).
+For most scoliosis clients, that means detailed work along the muscles along the spine, the deep low back, the intercostals between the ribs, and often into the hips and shoulders where the asymmetry plays out.

 Every session begins with assessment.
 I look at how you stand, how you carry yourself, where the imbalances are most pronounced that day.
 Scoliosis doesn't present the same way every visit.
 Your body shifts, and the work needs to shift with it.